WICG/attribution-reporting-api/EVENT.md

   "event_trigger_data": [
     {
       "trigger_data": "2",
-      // Note that "not_filters" which filters with a negation is also supported.
+      // Note that "not_filters", which filters with a negation, is also supported.
       "filters": {"source_type": ["navigation"]}
     },
     {